bioinform/somaticseq/README.md

 * For all input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two additional files (classifiers) will be created, i.e., *Ensemble.sSNV.tsv.ntChange.Classifier.RData* and *Ensemble.sINDEL.tsv.ntChange.Classifier.RData*.
-* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires the following inputs, R and ada package in R.
+* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires ground truth VCF files as follows:
-* `--truth-snv`:        if you have ground truth VCF file for SNV
+* `--truth-snv`:        if you have a ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL

 Additional input files to be specified **before** `paired` option invoke prediction mode (to use classifiers to score variants).
 Four additional files will be created, i.e., *SSeq.Classified.sSNV.vcf*, *SSeq.Classified.sSNV.tsv*,  *SSeq.Classified.sINDEL.vcf*, and *SSeq.Classified.sINDEL.tsv*.